-Once you receive your notifications that you have passed the NASBA exam, you will receive your accounting certificate, and you can start practicing your skills as a CPA.
+Once you receive your notification that you have passed the NASBA exam, you will receive your accounting certificate, and you can start practicing your skills as a CPA.

 Establishing Yourself in the Real World

 What do you do after achieving these landmarks in your career?
-Start by connecting to other accountants who have a good reputation for customer service and accounting skills.
+You can start by connecting to other accountants who have a good reputation for customer service and accounting skills.
 You can do this either by working with them as an apprentice for a year, if they agree, or observe what they do and "shadow" their work to see what you can learn and gain the necessary, relevant work experience.
 This will give you a chance to practice your organizational skills, communication skills, internal auditing, and more.
 These situations also often lead to solid job opportunities after you complete your shadowing.

 Learn from the Masters